During this lab, we will implement the Caesar Cipher and Vigenere Cipher for Symmetric Cryptography.

 Example of symmetric cryptography using Vigenere Cipher

 The cipher text encrypted using Caesar cipher method is easily broken by using a brute force attack.
 An attacker can easily try every combinations of character to break the code as the number of possibility is just 26.
 In order to improve the deciphering process we can used the vigeneré cipher method.
 The Vigenère cipher is a method of encrypting alphabetic text by using a series of different Caesar ciphers based on the letters of a keyword.
 It is a simple form of polyalphabetic substitution.
-You can refer to the Vigenere table for making it easier to encrypt a plaintext using this method.

 A key is needed to encrypt a plaintext; a key can be a word or a phrase.
 To have a strong cipher text it is advised to use different key on each encryption.
 This will prevent from a brute force attack on a second message if the first message has been intercepted.